 Downtown Loop Free Shuttle Stops

-Note that Downtown Loop stops are clearly marked by a sign on the sidewalk.
+Downtown Loop stops are marked by pink signs along the sidewalk.
 Simply stand by the sign and wait for the next shuttle to scoop you up.

 Although the Downtown Loop shuttle doesn’t run on a set schedule, you can track the shuttle in real-time here.